Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 What happens if the veteran dies during the period of application?

 If the veteran dies during the period of application and the application was not approved prior to the death, there may be accrued benefits.
 If the regional office had all of the information in its possession that would have led to an approval, then there is an accrued benefit payable.
 Otherwise there is none.
-The full benefit is available for the month of death of the veteran and to a surviving spouse through an application on Form 21-534.
-This is the same form a surviving spouse uses for a death benefit claim for himself or herself.
-VA will award either an accrued benefit or death benefit to the surviving spouse whichever is larger.
-If there is no surviving spouse or dependent child, VA will pay the unreimbursed costs of last illness and burial to the person who paid those costs.
-A special claim must be submitted for these costs, not Form 21-534.
+The full benefit is available up to the month of death of the veteran and to a surviving spouse through an application on VA Form 21-0847 (REQUEST FOR SUBSTITUTION OF CLAIMANT UPON DEATH OF CLAIMANT).

 What is a veteran’s federal fiduciary, and does that affect the application?